Harbinger-3/Ceilidh20/README.md

 # Ceilidh20

-Ceilidh20 is a custom-implemented stream cipher designed for encryption and decryption, offering enhanced randomization for high-entropy, non-deterministic ciphertext outputs.
+Ceilidh20, inspired by the traditional Scottish and Irish ceilidh dance, is a custom-implemented stream cipher designed for encryption and decryption, offering enhanced randomization for high-entropy, unpredictable ciphertext outputs.
 It supports legacy and modern JavaScript environments and is optimized for compatibility with `TypedArray` and `Buffer` types, enabling seamless integration into both browser and Node.js environments.

 This implementation enhances traditional stream cipher designs, introducing a larger nonce, an additional initialization vector (IV) for randomization, and other advanced features for flexible cryptographic use cases.